Stevo5o/OCA-Java-Programmer/README.md

 methods for that class.
 Methods are where the class's logic is stored and where the real work gets done.
 They are where algorithms get executed and data gets manipulated.
+"A method signature is a collection of information about the method, as in a C prototype or a forward function declaration in other languages.
+It includes the method's name, type, and visibility, as well as its arguments and return type."

 Complete List of Java Keywords (assert added in 1.4, enum added in 1.5)